MIssion Programme

 ATMs are widely available along the coast and in towns, and most places operate in Kenyan Shillings, so we recommend withdrawing local currency on arrival.

-Cards are accepted in some locations, but cash is handy for small purchases, tips, and market visits.
+Cards are accepted in all locations, but cash is handy for small purchases, tips, and market visits.

 What to Pack?